Battle of Konna: Jihadist coalition advances in Sevare and Mopti and Operation Serval

 According to local reports, the strikes killed at least ten people.
-Several Islamist fighters fled panicked.
-A big part of the mercenaries recruited by Ansar Dine disbanded.
-Some fugitives would have even drowned in the river.
-On 11 January, French Aérospatiale Gazelle helicopters armed with 20 mm cannons from the Special forces (4th Special Forces Helicopter Regiment?) stopped the Islamist column advancing to Mopti.
-Four Mirage 2000-D jets operating from a base in Chad also conducted airstrikes.
+Several Islamist fighters panicked and fled, while a big part of the mercenaries recruited by Ansar Dine disbanded.
+Some fugitives are thought to have drowned in the river.
+On 11 January, French Aérospatiale Gazelle helicopters armed with 20mm cannons, possibly from the 4th Special Forces Helicopter Regiment, stopped an Islamist column advancing to Mopti.
+The four Mirage 2000-D jets operating from a base in Chad also conducted airstrikes.
 12 targets were hit by the Mirages during the night between the 11th and the 12th.
 The French chief of army staff, Admiral Guillaud, announced that the Islamists had withdrawn from Konna and retreated several dozen kilometres to the north.
-On January 12, the staff of the Malian army claimed the capture of the city of Konna.
-However, on January 15, French Defense Minister Jean-Yves Le Drian denies the information.
-On the night of January 12 to 13, the 2000D Mirages based in Ndjamena struck new strikes between Konna and Léré.
-As early as January 13, Konna began to be abandoned by jihadists according to testimonies of residents.
-The jihadists were positioned around the city.
-In the following days, some of them continue to appear in small numbers in Konna, mainly to obtain water and food.and 10 civilians were also killed.
+On January 12, the staff of the Malian army claimed the capture of the city of Konna, however, on January 15, French Defense Minister Jean-Yves Le Drian denied the information.
+On the night of January 12 to 13, the 2000D Mirages based in Ndjamena struck new targets between Konna and Léré.
+As early as January 13, Konna began to be abandoned by jihadists (according to testimonies of residents).
+The remaining jihadists were positioned around the city.
+In the following days, some of them would continue to appear in small numbers in Konna, mainly in order to obtain water and food.and 10 civilians were also killed.

 A Malian lieutenant said that mopping up operations were taking places around Konna.
-French special forces were also reported to be on the ground.
+In addition, French special forces were reported to be on the ground.
 According to analysts, the French were forced to act sooner than planned because of the importance of Sévaré military airport for further operations.
 On 15 January, the French defense minister confirmed that the Malian military had still not recaptured Konna from rebel forces, despite earlier claims that they did.